-Baby Sussex, Archie Harrison Has Red Hair Like Prince Harry Says A Royal Source
+Archie Harrison Has Red Hair Like Prince Harry, Says A Royal Source

 But if Archie Harrison isn’t an adult ginger, maybe a second Baby Sussex will be, as the duke and duchess are said to be interested in expanding their brood, either with a second pregnancy or adoption.

-Jessica O’Reilly of the gambling company, Ladbrokes says that there is interest on a wager about the Sussex family.
+Jessica O’Reilly, of the gambling company Ladbrokes, said that there is interest on a wager about the Sussex family.

 “Royal fans would love to see Harry and Meghan extend their brood, and adoption would be a lovely way to do so.”

-She adds that bookies say that odds are at 5/1 for the royal couple to adopt a second child.
+She added that bookies say that odds are at five to one for the royal couple to adopt a second child.
 In the past, Prince Harry has said that the couple plan to have two children maximum and said that he believes that the world is already overpopulated.

-An insider said that the couple will likely get push back from the old guard in reference to adoption.
+An insider said that the couple will likely get push-back from the old guard regarding adoption.